fiercefire/Library-Website/_posts/2025-04-25-It's-A-Food-Post.md

 ---
 <link rel="stylesheet" href="/Library-Website/css/list-flex.css">

-DISCLAIMER: I'm not an expert—this is just for fun and based on my personal opinions.
-Please don't take any of this too seriously!
-Also these photos were taken with my phone.
-The camera I want to use has not be delievered yet.<br>
+DISCLAIMER: I'm not an expert—this is just for fun and based on my personal opinions.<br>

 <table border="1">
       <tr>